 This index measures how similar the mean distance is to the random mean distance.
 To calculate it, the average distance of each point to its nearest neighbor in observed distribution is divided by the average distance in random distribution that is called r.
 Also the difference between the average distance in observed distribution and random distribution can be criterion to judge about spatial point pattern that is demonstrated by d (Table 1).

 A point pattern may seem clumped or dispersed visually or by calculating its d and r but this result should be confirmed by a statistical test.
 In the test used for this purpose, a z-score is calculated.
 This score indicates that the difference between the observed and random distribution is statistically significant or not.
 If this score changes between -1.96 and +1.96 (confidence level of 95%), it is concluded that there is no significant difference between the observed and random distribution statistically although d and r show clumped or dispersed pattern.
 However, greater amounts of z-score show significant difference between observed and random distribution (Lee and Wong, 2001).

-|| The position of trees survey|
+|Fig. 3:||The position of trees survey|

 |Table 1:||Spatial pattern determination by calculating d and r|

 This method requires to measure two distances at each sampling point that are: the distance from the point to the nearest individual and the distance from that individual to its nearest neighbor (Fig. 4).